 God knew my every thought.
 He knew the desires of my heart.
 To Him, I was an open book.
 There was nothing I could say or think that he did not already know.
-Being angry with God was impossible to hide.
+Therefore, being angry with God was impossible to hide.

 All of my beautiful and eloquent prayers were shallow and dishonest.
 The only person I had fooled with my pious prayers was myself.

 I felt foolish.
 How could I have missed this simple truth?

 I asked God to forgive me for my anger toward Him.
 I thanked him for his forgiveness, and I began to praise him for his provision and protection.